Cheseria/Baymax/README.md

 11. You should directed to the login.php

 ## User Manual:
-1. If it is the user's first time using the app and the user does not possess a account ,they would be prompted by a please register message , if the user ,however, already has an account the user should use his or her  login info  (user name and password) to gain access to the main calender page.
+1. If it is the user's first time using the app and the user does not possess an account, they would be prompted by "Username or Password invalid!
+Register if you haven't already" message , if the user ,however, already has an account the user should use his or her login info (username and password) to gain access to the main calendar page.
-2. The user will then be sent to the welcome to the calendar page .
+2. The user will then be sent to the calendar page, with the active month calendar displayed on the screen, and the current date circled in the date number.
+3. To change the calendar month and year, simply click on the name of the month on the left side of the calendar and choose the desired month.
+To change the year, user have to typed in the year they want to see.
+4. Before adding any events to the calendar, User must first add category by clicking the + button on the left side of the calendar display.
+Type in the name for the category and hit enter with your keyboard.
-3. if the user wishes  to add an event they can choose the date they desire  and then select it, the suer will also have the option of being able to  delete the event if they so desire.
+5. Next, if the user wishes to add an event, they can clicked on the date number they desire and a pop up form will show up and user need to fill in the name of the event, category which the event belongs to. additionally, you can also specified the time and the description for the event in their respective text field.
-4. The user will then be given the option to add an event location  and time if the user deems that the event is of a special nature or of special import the user can also add a  deadline
-5. If the user wishes to see the event which they have created on the calender and its details they can simply press the date and the corresponding information will be displayed for them to see
-6. Located to the top of the calender the user will be able to select an event for the future (three month) option which will enable the user to " jump forward " to that month
+6. The Event name then later will show up in the calendar, with the background color of the category linked.
+7. By Clicking the Square area of each date, it will show all the events listed on each date.
+If there is no Event "No Event" will be printed on the left side, otherwise, it will show the list of event on that date.
+To see the details of the event, Click the name of the event you want to see, and the information will be shown below the name of the event alongside a delete button.
+8. To delete event, simply press the delete button within the same area of the name of the event.
+9. To delete category (make sure there is no event registered), then click on the name of the category on the lower left side of the calendar, a delete button will be shown.
+Simply tap it to delete category.